This is the biggest home improvement project I’ve ever started. It’s time to build a wall in my garage and drywall it.

-My only problem is that my garage is unfinished cinder block on three of the walls, so I’m going to have to frame garage walls over concrete, which makes it a little more challenging.
+My only problem is that my garage is unfinished cinder block on three walls.
+I will have to frame garage walls over concrete, making it more challenging.

 - Are you looking for a more finished look?

 - Are you trying to save money and energy?